Athlete’s Foot Treatment

 Risk factors for Athlete’s Foot:

-- Wet socks and warm feet are the ideal environment for the fungi to grow in.
+- Wet socks and warm feet are the ideal environments for the fungi to grow in.

-- Thick, tight shoes are risk factors for athlete’s foot because this fungi thrives in tight, warm, moist conditions.
+- Thick, tight shoes are risk factors for athlete’s foot because this fungus thrives in tight, warm, moist conditions.